GluuFederation/docs-casa-prod/docs/source/plugins/account-linking.md

 ## Requirements

-- A Gluu Server with Passport.js installed.
+- A Gluu Server with Passport installed.
 [Install Gluu](https://gluu.org/docs/ce/installation-guide)

 - The plugin jar file that matches the version of your Casa and Gluu Server installation.